 One of the challenges with the µBITx transceiver is that there is a very active community of fixers and modders.
 A new constructor is immediately overwhelmed by the number of postings on the BITX20 l/O Groups List or, for that matter, the number of potential fixes and mods that can be found on this website.

 This article is designed to communicate the fixes and mods that are likely to really matter most for the majority of constructors.

 The first thing you should do is to identify which version of main board was supplied in your kit.
-You will see either v3 or v4 marked on your board.
+You will see either v3, v4 or v5 is marked on your board.
 You will need this as there are some differences in fixes required.

 Essential fix #1 – Reverse polarity fix

 All constructors should provide their board with reverse voltage polarity protection and current limiter protection.
 The solution is simply to install a fuse (or better – two fuses, one for each of the power connections on the board).
 The kit is supplied with a diode for reverse voltage protection, but this will only work if the power supply is fused, and is likely to be inadequate if your power supply offers up 20A!
 See more details on the recommended fix here.

 Essential fix #2 – Make your rig compliant by removing unwanted spurs

 Unless you have a v5 board, your µBITx as supplied, will almost certainly not be compliant on bands above 18MHz.
 Most boards radiate spurs that may only only be 25dB down on your intended frequency of operation.
 These spurs appear to be generated in the 45MHz mixer stage.